pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

  ```

 Redux has a convention for loading asynchronous results.
 It does it by using three actions - `LOAD` , `LOAD_SUCCESS` and `LOAD_FAILURE`.
-The last two get dispathed when the [middleware](http://redux.js.org/docs/advanced/Middleware.html) resolves the server-side request.
+The last two get dispatched when the [middleware](http://redux.js.org/docs/advanced/Middleware.html) resolves the server-side request.

-To figure out how to construct the state of the paginated `games` entities, let's see what a pagination need:
+To figure out how to construct the state of the paginated `games` entities, let's see what a pagination needs:

-1. Number of current page
+1. Number of current pages
 2. Total amount of items
 3. Collection of the items currently displayed
 4. (optional) Number of items per page and number of visible pages

-Having this in mind, here's how the state should look like:
+Having this in mind, here's how the state interface should look:

 ```
 export interface State {